tekknolagi/tekknolagi.github.com/_posts/2021-02-08-small-objects.md

 ```

 How about that, eh?
 What was previously a monster of a function is now **four
-whole instructions**.
-Put that in your pipeline and smoke it.
+whole instructions** and no memory operations.
+Put that in your pipeline and
+smoke it.

 This is the kind of benefit we can reap from having small objects inside
 pointers.